 - Creating two LGBT activity clubs, led by young people and inclusive, qualified coaches.

 It is really important to remember that everyone can contribute towards making an inclusive club, it is not just the responsibility of one coach.
 There are a number of national campaigns that clubs and groups can support; June is Pride month, a fantastic opportunity to showcase LGBT+ inclusive stories.
-The Rainbow Laces Campaign is running from 22nd November – 8th December this year, you can register with Stonewall and receive a pair of rainbow laces to show your role as an LGBT+ ally.
+The Rainbow Laces Campaign runs every year, and is a fantastic celebration of inclusivity in sport.

 For clubs and physical activity groups looking to be more LGBT+ inclusive there are a number of resources available:

 Stonewall – Top tips for being an inclusive sports club

 Stonewall – Top tips for using inclusive language

 For those looking to be more trans inclusive, Gendered Intelligence have a comprehensive resource library available here.